NativeScript/firebase/packages/firebase-database/README.md

 The event handler will be called straight away with the snapshot data, and further called when any changes to the node occur.

+### Remove the real-time changes event listener

-You can unsubscribe from events by calling the off method.
-To unsubscribe from specific events, call the off method with the function that the event handler returned.
+ To unsubscribe from the `value` event, call the `off` method with the function that the `on` method returned.
 This can be used within any useEffect hooks to automatically unsubscribe when the hook needs to unsubscribe itself:

 ```ts
 import { firebase } from '@nativescript/firebase-core';